InteXX/BobMeetsAlice/readme.md

 # Invoice Payment System

-This sample Blazor Server application provides a simple invoice management system where users can apply payments to invoices, and updates are reflected in real time for all subscribers.
+This sample Blazor Server application demonstrates a simple invoice management system where payments applied to invoices are reflected in real time for all subscribers.

 ## Features